What is Plagiarism?

-You have got the basics about the plagiarism and copyright piracy.
-Now, I will explain the difference between them in very simple words.
-Actually, these both terms are somewhat same in many aspects.
+Actually, these both terms are somewhat similar in many aspects.
 The plagiarism is related to attribution for work while copyright piracy is related to legal aspects.

 Remember, whenever you take information from others it should not be more than 1% of your total article or project.
-However, it can be raised to maximum 10% in certain circumstances but not always.
-As of plagiarizing contents is a bad practice that should not be followed by anyone who wants to make the career in this field.
-Especially. the bloggers and content creators should keep the distance from the plagiarism.
+However, it can be raised to a maximum 10% in certain circumstances but not always.

 Make use of CC (creative commons) and fair use contents for your projects.